 Brown began his career as a journalist in the Chicago area in 1994, covering government and politics, intellectual property law, international business issues, education, and law enforcement.
 He moved to Washington, D.C., in 2001, where he served for two years as director of communications for U.S. Rep. Pete Visclosky (D-Indiana), then transitioned back into the private sector as a communications professional and political analyst in the insurance industry, holding positions in Washington, Chicago and San Francisco.

-Brown currently resides in Alameda, California, and graduated from Valparaiso University in Valparaiso, Indiana.
+Brown currently resides in San Ramon, California, and graduated from Valparaiso University in Valparaiso, Indiana.

 Follow Brown on Twitter: @clistonbrown.